Documentation Index

 - Compare scheduling options

-- Schedule a recurring prompt with /loop
+- Run a prompt repeatedly with /loop

 - Set a one-time reminder